Disney’s All-Star Music Resort Review

 All-Star Music has three room types: standard, preferred, and family suites.
 Standard and preferred rooms sleep up to four adults.
 Family suites have an extra bedroom and sleep up to six adults.

-You can expect the same room if you stay at any of the All-Star Resorts.
+If you stay at any of the All-Star Resorts, you can expect the same room.
 Here is our All-Star Movies room tour from earlier this year.
 Below is a photo of our room at All-Star Music.

 We were beyond impressed with the room and felt it was an incredible value at less than $100.00 per night.
 However, rates are often higher based on seasonality.
 But if you want to come to Orlando and save money, this is the way to go.

-Bathrooms feature a vanity with one sink.
-A separate water closet houses the toilet and shower/tub combination.
-This makes it possible for multiple guests to get ready simultaneously.
+The bathrooms feature a vanity with one sink.
+A separate water closet houses the toilet and shower/tub combination, allowing multiple guests to get ready simultaneously.

 A sliding door closes to separate the entire bath from the bedroom area.
 So, if you’re up early to get ready, others can continue to sleep without being bothered by the light from the bathroom.
 Also, the sliding door creates a better sound barrier than the previous curtain used to separate the space.